-1.1 West Texas A&M University recognizes the ethical principles, considerations, and concerns expressed in the report of the National Commission for the Protection of Human Subjects of Biomedical and Behavioral Research entitled Ethical Principles and Report).
+- 1.1 West Texas A&M University recognizes the ethical principles, considerations, and concerns expressed in the report of the National Commission for the Protection of Human Subjects of Biomedical and Behavioral Research entitled The Belmont Report). - 1.2 All research activities performed under the auspices of West Texas A&M University, including cooperative research conducted with one or more public or private entity or entities, in which human subjects are involved, must be reviewed and approved by an IRB prior to initiation of the research in accordance with West Texas A&M University's FWA and 45 C.F.R., Part 46 and 21 C.F.R., Parts 50 and 56. - 1.3 In the conduct of cooperative research projects involving more than one institution, each institution is responsible for safeguarding the rights and welfare of human subjects and for complying with applicable laws and regulations.
+Joint review arrangements, where the university seeks to rely on the review of another qualified IRB, or similar arrangements are subject to approval by the IO (IO).

-- 1.2 All research activities performed under the auspices of West Texas A&M University, including cooperative research conducted with one or more public or private entity or entities, in which human subjects are involved, must be reviewed and approved by an IRB prior to initiation of the research in accordance with West Texas A&M University's FWA and 45 C.F.R., Part 46 and 21 C.F.R., Parts 50 and 56. - 1.2.1 The office of research and compliance is responsible for maintaining an active FWA. - 1.3 In the conduct of cooperative research projects involving more than one institution, each institution is responsible for safeguarding the rights and welfare of human subjects and for complying with applicable laws and regulations.
-Joint review arrangements, (where the university seeks to rely on the review of another qualified IRB), or Single IRB reliance agreements will be utilized as appropriate and are subject to approval by the IO (Institutional Official). - 1.4 The IO has oversight responsibility and authority for the West Texas A&M University's IRB and appoints the chair and members of the IRB.
+1.4 The IO has oversight responsibility and authority for the West Texas A&M University's IRB and appoints the chair and members of the IRB.
 Composition of the IRB will be consistent with the requirements specified in 45 C.F.R. §46.107.